KishorNaik/Sol_Ajax_Spa_MVC_Core/README.md

 * Developer can also use other javascript framework side by side.

 #### Note
-This library will apply on Asp.net core 3.1 solution.
+This library will apply on Asp.net core 3.1 to 6.0 solution.

 ## Setup